Get Rid of Scorpions at Your Austin Home

 Reduce Food Sources

-Given that scorpions are predators, a good way to reduce scorpion numbers is to reduce food sources in their habitat.
-Roaches and crickets are a favorite food so focusing on reducing these will help bring down scorpion numbers.
+Given that scorpions are predators, a good way to reduce their numbers is to reduce food sources in their habitat.
+Roaches and crickets are a favorite food so focus on general pest control.
 A challenge is that scorpions can last for months without food as long as they have water and tend to hibernate in winter.

 If you are having challenges with scorpion control, or any other pests, let one of the YardDoc technicians help you get on top of the problem.